How to Become a Firefighter EMT: Duties, Requirements, Certifications, Job Outlook, and Salary

-- Integrity – Your team should know they can count on you at all times.
-Often, their lives and the lives of others hang in the balance.
+- Integrity– Your team should know they can count on you at all times.
+So often, their lives and the lives of others hang in the balance.

-- Physical Fitness – Like EMTs, firefighters treat patients in many types of circumstances, and often have to physically lift and carry those patients to safety.
+- Physical Fitness – Like EMTs, firefighters treat patients in many circumstances and often have to lift and carry those patients to safety.
 Physical fitness is crucial to accomplishing this.

 - Communication – A firefighter’s job is literally life and death and communicating clearly in a stressful situation is key to getting everyone home safely.

-- Dedication – Saving lives isn’t a job you can just phone in.
-EMTs and firefighters require a strong focus and dedication to their careers.
+- Dedication – Saving lives isn’t a job you can phone in.
+EMTs and firefighters require a strong focus and commitment to their careers.

 - Team Player – EMTs and firefighters live and die by their crew.
 They have to work well with everyone, regardless of personal differences or disagreements.
 When the bell rings, everyone has to be on the same side.

-- Mechanical Aptitude – EMTs and firefighters both use a wide variety of machines and tools on a daily basis.
+- Mechanical Aptitude – EMTs and firefighters both use a variety of machines and tools daily.
 Both should understand how those tools work (and how to fix them in a pinch).

-- Public Image Consciousness – The decisions a firefighter makes both on the job and outside of the firehouse can reflect on the professionalism of his or her entire crew.
+- Public Image Consciousness – The decisions a firefighter makes, both on the job and outside of the firehouse, can reflect on the professionalism of their entire crew.
 EMTs, firefighters, and other first responders are first and foremost public servants, and they should always conduct themselves professionally.

-- Self-Sacrifice – As a firefighter EMT, you will be asked to take risks for the benefit of another human being—whether it be a victim or a fellow crew member.
+- Self-Sacrifice – As a firefighter EMT, you are expected to take risks for the benefit of another human being—whether it be a victim or a fellow crew member.
 An attitude of service to others must be a constant in the minds of any first responder.